rtm/cancelable-promise/design-notes.md

 We might new new `await` syntaxes.
 In fact, all of the above are part of some current proposals.
 The cognitive burden of all these changes is overwhelming for what should be a relatively simple way to cancel promises.
+Designers of these kinds of approach vastly overestimate the appetite of the JS community for such complexity.

 ### Canceled promises as resolved promises